 - Once ground balanced I put it in Disc mode and set my disc at about 1.5

-The Tiger shark ran stable for the few hours we were out.
-We ended up just staying up against the bank because my sand scoop just couldn’t break the gravel that was more packed down the further you got out away from the bank.
+The Tesoro Tiger Shark ran stable for the few hours we were out.
+We ended up just staying up against the bank because my metal detecting sand scoop just couldn’t break the gravel that was more packed down the further you got out away from the bank.

 It is such an easy metal detector to use that Steph quickly had it down and was pointing out exactly where she wanted me to dig.
 After a few pull tabs, a penny and spoon she had to tend to the kids.
 She had a lot of fun though and I am pretty sure she is hooked!
 I’m sure if the kids didn’t need her I would have been digging the whole time for her!